Indyandie/dallecious/articles/sequential-prompts.md

 - Floating islands in the sky
 - Otherworldly alien planet terrain
 - Interdimensional space with abstract geometries

+#### Lighting

+Lighting is instrumental in an image, dictating focus, setting mood, and providing depth.
+From the simplicity of soft ambient lighting to the complexity of intricate shadow play, understanding light can transform your visual narrative.
+Inspired by [Jerrod Lew](https://x.com/onwardsproject/status/1716717414363132358?s=46)

+##### Examples

+- Soft morning light filtering through trees
+- Diffused overcast lighting for even tones
+- Golden hour glow lending a warm ambiance
+- Harsh midday sun casting sharp shadows
+- Spotlight focus on a key object or person
+- Dramatic backlight creating silhouettes
+- Moonlit night with contrasting shadows
+- Neon lights illuminating a dark alley
+- Candlelit ambiance in an ancient crypt
+- Complex interplay of multiple light sources in a futuristic cityscape

 #### Major Elements/Characters